A Father Like Abraham

 Most of us are familiar with the story of Abram and Sarai knowing that the Lord had promised Abram a son and since it hadn't happened in their timing, Sarai had the bright idea for Abram to take her servant, Hagar, as an additional wife to bear him a son.
 What another mess!
 Hagar gets pregnant.
 She and Sarai become bitter enemies.
 Hagar has a son, Ishmael, when Abram is 86-years-old.

 Now we have enough history on this family to label them dysfunctional by our modern standards.
 Would you say that you would like to have a father like Abraham?
 You just might have one.
 He's the dad who has heard from the Lord, answered the call, made mistakes, returned to the altar, made more mistakes, all the while trusting that God will keep his promise to love him with God's covenant love.

-Hopefully, this puts all fathers at ease; remembering that Father Abraham - the father of our faith - made plenty of poor choices along with his good ones.
+Hopefully, this puts fathers and their families at ease; remembering that Father Abraham - the father of our faith - made plenty of poor choices along with his good ones.
 No one is perfect but Almighty God.
 His anointed men, the prophets of old, King David, all made mistakes.
 Jesus Christ, who was God in the flesh, was without sin.
 But, mankind is sinful!
 For everyone has sinned; we all fall short of God's glorious standard (Romans 3:23).